Synopt/bing-wallpapers/README.md

 ## Usage

-Once run, you can enter a number from 0-14 to offset the wallpaper selection by a number of days.
+Once run, you can enter a number from 0-14 to offset the wallpaper selection by that many days.